soulgalore/har-webextension/README.md

 ## Current version
-This version is only a way to test communicating between content/bakground and devtools.
+This version is only a way to test communicating between content/background and devtools.
+First install the extension and  ...

 1. Open the browser
 2. Open devtools